anywhichway/lazui/docs/lazui.md

 `TypeScript`.

 Most of the JSON in the document is in [JSON5](https://json5.org/) format.
 This make JSON easier to write and less error prone.
-See [Configuring the JSON Parser](#configuring-the-json-parser) for more information.
+See [Relaxed JSON Parser](#relaxed-json-parser) for more information.
 Unless you configure your version of `lazui` to use JSON5, you will need to modify the JSON in the examples to be valid JSON.

 ## How To Be Lazui